cpputest/cpputest/README_InstallCppUTest.txt

 4. Setup the support scripts.
-These scripts work in various unix systems and cygwin.  (these are quite handy)  If you are using windows install some tool like cygwin or msys so you have scripting
+These scripts work in various unix systems and cygwin.  (these are quite handy)  If you are using windows install some tool like cygwin, msys or MKSToolkit to run these scripts.
  > cd <someDirectory>/CppUTest/CppSourceTemplates
  > ./InstallScripts.sh